Recognition of Prior Learning / Credit Transfer Policy

 b.
 Higher Education Awards

-A student must complete at the College at least
+Ordinarily a student must complete at the College at least half of the credit points of a course of study.

 3. Maximum Amounts of Credit points into various awards

-Level of Prior Study Into Associate Degree Into Bachelor Degree Into Graduate Certificate Into Graduate Diploma Into Masters Degree
+Level of Prior Study Into Bachelor Degree Into Graduate Certificate Into Graduate Diploma Into Masters Degree

 ^1 Because the volume of study varies for Certificate IV courses, the assessor needs to carefully consider the equivalence of the volume of study when deciding on granting credit from Certificate IV studies.